Stress Eating Disorder: The Surprising Benefits of a Cheat Meal

 It is always a good idea to consult with a healthcare professional or a registered nutritionist before incorporating cheat meals into your diet, especially if you have specific dietary restrictions or health conditions.

-Psychologically for some people, Emotions can play a significant role in cravings & for urge of cheat meal, including cravings for junk food.
-Below mentioned are some common emotions that can contribute towards the urge demand:
+Psychologically, for some individuals with a stress eating disorder, emotions can significantly influence cravings, particularly the urge for a cheat meal, including cravings for junk food.
+Below are some common emotions that can contribute to this urge:

 Stress: When you’re under stress, your body produces cortisol, which can stimulate cravings for sweet, salty, and fatty foods.